-Belinda: A Central Character of the Poem
+Belinda: A Central Character of the Mock-epic

 Belinda is a central character of the play.
 Opening lines of the poem make it very clear to the readers that Belinda is the central character and heroine of this mock-epic.
 Belinda is a complex character in Rape of the Lock.
 Her character is presented under different roles and shades.
-Her depiction is both satirical and ironic but with a tincture of entertainment.
+Her depiction is both satirical and ironical but with a tincture of entertainment.
 There are lots of controversies among critics about character of Belinda since the publication of the Rape of the Lock.
 Some consider Belinda’s treatment fair while others consider it unfair.

 The whole story of the poem is woven around her unique character.
 Her every action in the poem is of great significance and catches the attention of the readers.
 Readers come to know about her way of life and pursuits.